Factbox - Brexit vote: How many MPs are backing May?

 The odds look stacked against May winning parliamentary approval for her deal, which has come under fire from all sides, including eurosceptics, supporters of the EU and the Northern Irish party propping up her minority Conservative government.

-Below is a running tally of the number of MPs who have indicated during the first four days of a five-day debate whether they will support the Brexit deal on Jan.
+Below is a running tally of the number of MPs who have indicated during the five-day debate whether they will support the Brexit deal on Jan.
 15.

 MPs are entitled to change their mind before the vote, and some who speak are yet to make a final decision on the deal.